 We have a range of heritage breeds, each providing wool of various shade, kemp and feel

 Our varied flock create an earthy palette of fifteen shades: from a rich chocolate black through browns and greys to a pretty cream and a clean white.
-They are drawn from our flocks of Dorset Down, Hebridean and Jacob sheep, with greatest variety from our Shetland sheep: a heritage breed with a huge range of natural colours, as well as our softest and most luxurious wool.
+They are drawn from our flocks of Dorset Down, Hebridean and Jacob sheep, with greatest variety coming from our Shetlands: a heritage breed with a huge range of natural colours and also our softest and most luxurious wool.

 Spun into quality organic yarns in nearby Cornwall by The Natural Fibre Company using their dependable Victorian machinery, our yarns offer a lovely way to relax, to produce cherished garments for family and friends and to exercise your imagination and creativity.
 We also have gift vouchers for the knitter in your life.
 All are available from our farm shop or online shop here.
 Our sheepskins for rugs or throws are available at present only from the farm shop.

 Please enjoy browsing the photos of wool and projects on our samplers page.
 Happy knitting!

 Far less common than they use to be, most of our flock is made up of this dependable local breed which perfectly suits our need for hardy sheep which do well on our windswept coastal pastures.